 “I thought I did well, and I certainly have made some improvements from the previous competitions.
 However, there is still more room for improvement,” explained the gold medallist, Kimberly Quek, about her performance in the championships.
-Kimberly bagged four gold medals in four events which include Women’s Singles/Doubles/Trios/All-Events and silver in Women’s Masters.
+Kimberly bagged four gold medals in four events which include Women’s Singles/Doubles/Trios/All-Events and bronze in Women’s Masters.
 She was the glowing star throughout the championships.

 There were new faces in the team that fought well and were part of the medal winners.
 One of them was Neoh Joe Eng who was the third female in the team.
 “I am thankful to my team who worked hard and contributed remarkably to the total score which won us the Women’s Trios event and still I can’t believe it as this was my first competition representing Singapore,” she said.